NorSC/supervisor-search/_supervisors/kyle_montague.md

   #### Improving internet health by identifying and tackling the root cause of web accessibility issues

   Today’s web accessibility strategies and tools are predicated on the believe that web accessibility issues are introduced through code created by the website developer, and therefore focus on that website’s code in isolation.
 However, as demonstrated in modern web securities research, vulnerabilities can be introduced via dependencies to external libraries and frameworks outside of their development control.
-We are keen to explore research projects that investigate the prevelance of these issues; or software development projects that look to develop new technologies and software to tackle large-scale accessibility issues.
+We are keen to explore research projects that investigate the prevalence of these issues; or software development projects that look to develop new technologies and software to tackle large-scale accessibility issues.

   Possible projects related to this topic: